Volkswagen up! review - MPG, CO2 and running costs

-Volkswagen doesn’t offer a diesel engine with the up!, so all versions come with a 1.0-litre three-cylinder petrol unit under the bonnet.
+Volkswagen doesn’t offer a diesel engine with the up!, so all versions (except the e-up!) come with a 1.0-litre three-cylinder petrol unit under the bonnet.

 Being a small car with a focus on value, the Volkswagen up! is about as cheap to insure as it gets.
-The 59bhp models start in group 1 and the 74bhp models are group 2, which are right down the bottom of the scale.
-It’s a similar affair for the up!’s sister modles, the SEAT Mii and the Skoda Citigo, which also have rock bottom insurance groups.
-This will make them great cars for learner drivers, who normally pay high premiums to insure their cars.
+The entry-level up! is in group 2, while the sporty R-Line version is only in group 3.
+Premiums will predictably rise if you opt for the GTI, as this sits in group 17.
+However, the up! will make a great car for learner drivers, who normally pay high premiums to insure their cars.